ritaeperjesi/antihouse/bestworstcase.md

 - [ ] the tower becomes made of gummybears
 - [ ] the space grows big
 - [ ] the space becomes very small, and there is a space around you.
+- [ ] outro - the space leaves you
 ## UNITY:
 - [ ] walls are moving or elements are adding up
 - [ ] you are able to move